Corporate governance

 The Annual General Meeting of the Company, normally attended by all Directors, provides the Directors with the opportunity to report to shareholders on current and proposed operations and developments, and also enables shareholders to express their views of AFC Energy’s business activities.
 Shareholders are encouraged to attend and are invited to ask questions during the meeting and to meet with the Directors after the formal proceedings have ended.

-The Board intends to include the detailed results of shareholder voting in its announcements to the market.
+The Board includes the detailed results of shareholder voting in Company announcements to the market.

 The Company takes due account of any impact that its activities may have on the environment and seeks to minimise this impact wherever possible.
-Through the various procedures and systems it operates, AFC Energy ensures full compliance with health and safety and environmental legislation relevant to its activities and is currently undergoing a programme to become ISO 9001, 14001 & 20400 certified.
+Through the various procedures and systems it operates, AFC Energy ensures full compliance with health and safety and environmental legislation relevant to its activities.
+The Company has achieved ISO9001 (Quality Management System) Certification for the production, design and development of fuel processing equipment and ISO 14001 (Environmental Management) Certification for the production, design and development of fuel cells and fuel processing equipment.
+The Company is currently undergoing a programme to become ISO9001 certified for its fuel cell division and ISO 20400 certified.

 The Board is responsible for the systems of risk management and internal control and for reviewing their effectiveness.
 The internal controls are designed to manage rather than eliminate risk, and provide reasonable but not absolute assurance against material misstatement or loss.
-Through the activities of the Audit and Risk Committee, the effectiveness of these internal controls is reviewed annually.
-The results of the annual review of risks and uncertainties is published in the annual report.
+Through the activities of the Audit and Risk Committee, the effectiveness of these internal controls is reviewed regularly.
+The results of such review of risks and uncertainties is published in the annual report.

 A comprehensive budgeting process is completed once a year and is reviewed and approved by the Board.
 This budget is maintained and updated where required throughout the year.
 Performance against the budget and forecasts is reviewed by the management team on a monthly basis and by the Board at each Board meeting.